Chocolate Peppermint Bark Cookies

 How should I store these cookies?

-For cookies like this I store them in an airtight container, separating each layer of cookie with parchment or wax paper.
+For cookies like this, I store them in an airtight container, separating each cookie layer with parchment or wax paper.

-You can always make ahead and store in the freezer if you’re really concerned or live in a place where you do not have access to a cool room.
+You can always store it in the freezer if you’re concerned or live in a place where you do not have access to a cool room.

 Can I reheat these holiday cookies?

-If you’re looking to really make these cookies special I LOVE to pop them in the microwave for about 20 seconds.
+If you want to warm the cookies, I LOVE to pop them in the microwave for about 20 seconds.

 Plus, it’s a great way to fake that “fresh out of the oven” feel.